Abhishek1334/Whatsbyte-Assignment/README.md

 - **Progressive Enhancement**: Works without JavaScript, enhanced with it
 - **Git Workflow**: Feature-based commits with clear history

-## 🤝 Contributing

-This is an assignment project.
-For questions or suggestions, please reach out!

-## 📄 License

-This project is for educational/assignment purposes.

----

 **Built with ❤️ using Next.js, TypeScript, and Tailwind CSS**